 |Total Sugars 0g|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Be warned, Classic French Pork Rillettes are not a pâté, as you will find you find to your peril should you ever use the term in France.
+Be warned, classic French pork rillettes are not a pâté, as you will find to your peril should you ever use the term in France.
 Rillettes are long, slow-cooked meats, usually cooked in their own fat, and a few herbs and seasoning.
-What is created by the long slow cooking is akin to pulled pork with, however, a softer flavour.
+What is created by the long slow cooking is akin to pulled pork with a softer flavor.
 They are, quite simply, delicious.